 Ten minutes in this un-cushioned seat confirmed that I want to replace it with a slightly bigger, softer, and more inviting chair.
 The view from there is a good one (shown above).
 The two issues I noticed while perched were organizational: the stack of opened mail floundering on the entry table and the basket that was intended for our dogs' accessories but which becomes a catch-all for magazines, etc. I'm considering finding a small mail basket for the floor next to the entry table and a barely-there side table for over the basket by the couch.

 I wanted to pick my kitchen hardware project of shame, but based on my habits and schedule, I know it's not going to happen on a Tuesday night.
 I decided that a realistic project is to re-hang the curtains in my bedroom so that the rods are wider set.
 Right now, they look cramped.
 I like this project because it's free!

 I have the frame, but I need the art.
 I have been using a Parisian map, turned on its side, as a placeholder in a poster frame in my dining room (on the far left).
 The colors work in there, but I can only leave my favorite city off kilter for so long (only like, oh, several months).

-Day 8: Flowers, kitchen cleaning & make yourself a meal.
+Day 8: Flowers, kitchen cleaning & make yourself a meal

 and the white tile shows paw prints.
 I cleared everything off my countertops and scrubbed them with an orange-scented Method cleaner.
 On Monday, a day late, the same spray gave new life to the inside of my fridge.
 I'm pretty sure my homemade meal, a giant dish of Martha Stewart's macaroni and cheese, is the cheesiest thing I've ever made.
 I set the table with grocery store tulips.

 (Images: Kim Rinehimer)